CuBoulder/Documentation/docs/HowWeWork/project_management.md

     - keep notes on your work in these issues
 4. In Review
     - when you think you are done your issue card goes in this column
-    - these issues should now have a PR associated with them and reviewers assigned to it
+    - create a PR and link it to your issue
+    - make sure you add reviewers to the pr
     - use the pr for notes related to code review
 5. Done
     - work on these issues is completed and the code is merged into dev